 Mercy vs Grace

 Mercy is compassion or forbearance shown to law-breakers or offenders.
 Compassion shown to enemies in one’s power is also called mercy.
 An act of mercy is committed or performed out of pity.
 Mercy killing is administered out of mercy for a suffering person.
-The word ‘mercy’ is derived from the Latin merces which means pity.
+The word mercy is derived from the Latin merces which means pity.
 Merit dictates mercy.
 Mercy is directed towards the sinners.
 Mercy is a matter of justice.
 The judge in the court shows mercy on the offender, but he does not show grace on him.
 Though sinners only gain God’s grace sometimes as forgiveness , all sinners are eligible for the mercy of God.

-Philosophers and thinkers believe that God alone is capable of showing both grace and mercy to people.
+• Philosophers and thinkers believe that God alone is capable of showing both grace and mercy to people.